 - For unsupported formats, you’ll receive a

 All endpoints return consistent error responses following the standard format.
-For detailed error information, see our Error Responses documentation.Authorizations
+For detailed error information, see our Error Responses documentation.Bearer authentication header of the form Bearer <token>, where <token> is your auth token.